Determining superconvergence points for $L2-1_\sigma$ scheme of variable-exponent subdiffusion and error estimate: Introduction

 During the last few decades, the constant-order fractional differential equations have been widely used in the field of physics, engineering science, and mathematics \cite{METZLER20001,METZLER20006308}.
 However, some research findings indicate that variable-exponent fractional differential equations can be used to better describe some complex physical phenomena \cite{Podlubny1999,WANG20191778} including signature verification, algebraic structure, viscoelastic materials, and noise reduction.
 Due to the weak singularity kernels and non-local feature of the variable-exponent fractional differential operator, their numerical discretization and simulation are usually difficult and time-consuming \cite{LI20211011,SUN20201825}.
 Consequently, it is meaningful and important to construct efficient numerical algorithm for them.

 Umarov and Steinberg proved the existence and uniqueness of solutions for the variable-exponent time-fractional differential equations, supposing the variable order was a piecewise-constant function with respect to time \cite{UMAROV2009431}.
 Without this assumption, Wang et al. proved the well-posedness of a variable-exponent linear time-fractional mobile/immobile transport equation, and pointed out that its solution has full regularity or exhibits singularity if the variable exponent has an integer limit or has a non-integer value at the initial time, respectively \cite{WANG20191778}.
-Subsequently, they further proved the well-posedness of a nonlinear variable-exponent time-fractional differential equations and developed a finite difference method using graded mesh to recover the optimal-order convergence \cite{WANG20192647}.
+Subsequently, they further proved the well-posedness of a nonlinear variable-exponent time-fractional differential equations \cite{WANG20192647}.
 Recently, Zheng \cite{Zheng2024} developed a convolution method to study the well-posedness, regularity, an inverse problem and numerical approximation for the variable-exponent subdiffusion.